2scuddy/FreeNomad/DATABASE_SETUP.md

 3. Copy the connection string
 4. Update `.env` file with your DATABASE_URL

+**For Vercel Deployment:**

+- Neon automatically provides multiple connection URLs for different use cases
+- `DATABASE_URL`: Main connection URL with connection pooling
+- `DATABASE_URL_UNPOOLED`: Direct connection without pooling (for migrations)
+- `POSTGRES_PRISMA_URL`: Optimized for Prisma with connection pooling
+- All environment variables are automatically configured for Production, Preview, and Development environments

 ### 2. Environment Variables

 Update your `.env` file: